marshallair/Zoho-CRM/FieldMerge/README.txt

         &&			logical AND										boolean (defaults as true unless one argument is error, null, or false)
         ||			logical OR										boolean (defaults as false unless one argument is boolean true)
-        !			unary logical NOT								boolean (defaults as false unless the block is boolean false)
+        !			unary logical NOT								boolean (defaults as false unless the block is boolean false) ==          logical equals                                  true if two values are equal, false otherwise.
+Errors return a false.

 NEW FieldMerge() FUNCTIONS & OPERATORS
     New FieldMerge functions and operatorsw can be easily written inside the PreprocessBlock() and PostProcessBlock() functions.
 Functions and operators can create any parameter structure required in the ResultsMap, and process them as needed using the BLOCKNAME attribute for postprocessing.